crozone/LinuxSerialPort/README.md

 Most basic functionality is covered, including the configuration of the BaudRate, DataBits, StopBits, Handshake, and Parity.

+## Properties

-Notably, the `Read()` and `Write()` methods are absent from the SerialPort class itself (as an aside, these are problematic in the Microsoft implementation anyway).
-Instead, the BaseStream property provides the underlying Stream used to read and write from the serial port.
+The `SerialPort.BaseStream` property provides the underlying Stream used to read and write from the serial port.
+It is a direct filestream opened on the serial port file.
+The `SerialPort.Read()` and `SerialPort.Write()` methods are absent from the SerialPort class itself (as an aside, these are problematic in the Microsoft implementation anyway).
+The `SerialPort.DataReceived` event is also absent (and it is also unreliable in the Microsoft implementation, and difficult to implement correctly).

 `SerialPort.EnableRawMode` must be set to true in order to disable Linux TTY behaviour, and since v1.1.0 is set to true by default.
 This will be the desired behaviour for most people and allow the reading/writing of raw bytes to the serial port without the interference of the kernel TTY layer.